TanukiA/Better-Home/README.md

 # better_home

-This is a Flutter mobile app, namely BetterHome, developed for the Final Year Project titled "Home Repair and Maintenance Service App".
-Users of this mobile app includes customers who request services, and technicians who provides services.
+This is a Flutter mobile app, namely BetterHome, developed for my Final Year Project titled "Home Repair and Maintenance Service App".
+Users of this mobile app includes customers who request home services, and technicians who provides home services on demand.

 BetterHome mobile app:
 - provides automatic assignment feature which enables customers to make accurate and reliable appointments with suitable technicians.
 Upon submission of a service request form, the most suitable technician is assigned automatically based on availability, specialization, and location distance.